omar-alkc/omar-alkc/README.md

 - 👋 Hi, I’m @omar-alkc
 - 👀 I’m a Data analyst.
 Interested in Data science & ML
-- 🌱 I’m currently learning ML and in an internship
+- 🌱 I’m currently learning ML and AI in an internship
 - 💞️ I’m looking to collaborate on data analysis projects, no matter the field.
 - 📫 How to reach me .. well you can email me on omaralqiysi94@gmail.com or contact me on LinkedIn https://www.linkedin.com/in/omar-alqaisi-2020/